Getting Old: Ideas for Delaying the Onset, Reasons to Look Forward to It and Ways to Prepare

 - Dan Buettner shares the secrets of centenarians from around the world.

 - Aubrey de Grey talks about his research that is trying to prove that medical technology may enable human beings to live indefinitely.

 - Cynthia Kenyon explains what a simple genetic mutation in a worm might inform how to extend human life.

 - Harvey Fineberg talks about how technology may extend life.

 - Isabel Allende argues that you need to adopt a good attitude and just make the best of getting old.

 Don’t Forget Your Retirement Plan

-If you hope to live to very old age, it is critically important that you create and maintain a strong financial plan for your retirement.
+If you hope to live to a very old age, it is critically important that you create and maintain a strong financial plan for your retirement.
 The planning process can help you be financially secure.
 It can also enable you to imagine your future self and develop a positive attitude toward getting old.